OxBellows/fhir-facade-prototype/README.md

 3. Run `npm run start` - it may take a moment for the server to run

-You can test the server by importing the Postman collection inside of /postman and using those requests while the server is running.
+You can test the server locally by importing the Postman collection inside of /postman and using those requests while the server is running.